OiivaeCommunity/love/docs/source/mods.rst

 Yelatio (He/Him They/Them)
 ^^^^
-Resident French Man and mod for many of Ovi's friends
+Resident French Man and mod for many of the MILF members

 https://www.twitch.tv/yelatio